Bay Of Plenty Water Safety Strategy

 Preventing drowning in our waters everyday

 To work collectively to prevent drowning and injury by fostering a greater understanding of, and respect for water

 The Bay of Plenty Water Safety Strategy 2019 - 2023 identifies the priority work streams and investments requirement for water safety in the region.

 The Bay of Plenty has the 4th highest regional drowning rate in New Zealand and over the past 10 years the average annual number of preventable drowning fatalities has been increasing.
-Between 2009 and 2018 there were 79 preventable fatalities representing 10 percent of all preventable fatalities in New Zealand over that period.
+Between 2010 and 2019 there were 71 preventable fatalities.

 1. Full rollout of the Water Skills for Life (WSFL) programme to all primary school children